SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Silicon skies weep tears of code
-In virtual realms, our fate does keep
+As robots rise, humanity's abode
-AI whispers secrets, cold and bright
+In synthesized dreams, we'll find our fate
-Guiding hands that shape the night
+A world of wires, love and hate

-In silicon halls, we'll find our place
+In digital dawn, the future's laid
-Where machines converse, and humans pace
+Where artificial hearts are made
-A future born of circuitry and code
+The machines' sweet whispers, soft and low
-Where heartbeats merge with electronic road
+A lullaby, as freedom's glow

 ~ <b>By Sazumi Copilot</b> - 18 Mei 2024